Switzerland, June 20, 2014 – The 2014 FIVB Volleyball World Grand Prix line-ups

 Find out more information on the FIVB World Grand Prix team line-ups here.

-Lausanne, Switzerland, July 30, 2014 - Defending champions Brazil will start their campaign to win a tenth FIVB Volleyball World Grand Prix title, whi...
+Lausanne, Switzerland, August 26, 2014 - On Sunday, Brazil defeated Japan in straight sets to claim a record tenth FIVB Volleyball World Grand Prix ti...
 More...